If filing a joint return and all required documents are signed by both taxpayers, only one taxpayer needs to attend the first appointment.

 - Purchased a new vehicle?
 (Bring documentation of sales tax)

-- Purchase or sold a home?
-(Bring closing documentation)
+- Sold a home?
+(Bring closing documentation) If received, bring form 1099-S

 - Have debt from a credit card cancelled/forgiven by a commercial lender?
 (Bring 1099-C)